AriFordsham/GHCWiki/trac-fast-cgi.md

 LiteSpeed web server is an event-driven asynchronous Apache replacement designed from the ground-up to be secure, scalable, and operate with minimal resources.
 LiteSpeed can operate directly from an Apache config file and is targeted for business-critical environments.

-Setup

-1) Please make sure you have first have a working install of a Trac project.
+1. Please make sure you have first have a working install of a Trac project.
 Test install with “tracd” first.

-2) Create a Virtual Host for this setup.
+1. Create a Virtual Host for this setup.
 From now on we will refer to this vhost as TracVhost.
 For this tutorial we will be assuming that your trac project will be accessible via:

 ```wiki
 http://yourdomain.com/trac/
 ```

-3) Go “TracVhost → External Apps” tab and create a new “External Application”.
+1. Go “TracVhost → External Apps” tab and create a new “External Application”.

 ```wiki
 Name: MyTracFCGI